 Won’t you dance for me cos I just don’t care

 What’s going on today, I think there’s something more, something more.

 And I’m gone with the wind like they were before.

 But I’m believing myself I think there’s something more

 There must be something more, I think there’s something more, something more

 But what’s the problem with our existence being the result of chance and evolution?
 Is that so much worse than playing a small part in the scheme of a Supreme Puppet Master?
 And it was fine for me to believe that I would die some day and that it would all be over.
 But then again, things are the way they are.

 To end this story on a lighter note, in 2014 Ingrid, my son Rob and I visited the monkey zoo Apenheul in Apeldoorn.
 We had been walking around watching monkeys for three hours or so.
 Then a small long-tailed monkey came sitting near me.
-I could touch the tail if I wanted.
-I said to Ingrid jokingly, “Well, if I pull this tail a bell will go off saying ding-dong.”
+I could touch the tail if I wanted so I said to Ingrid jokingly, “Well, if I pull this tail a bell will go off saying ding-dong.”
 Then within a second, a loud ding-dong came from the speakers all over the zoo and an announcement followed.
-There hadn’t been any announcement all day until then.
+There hadn’t been any announcement all day until then so this quite remarkable.